Lunch and Learn Webinar: Provider Experiences with Supported Living

 - With Community Bridges Consulting Group, launched the on-line Learning Community with the “Supported Living 101” webinar on September 25, 2017 and the "Health vs. Safety and Risk vs. Liability" webinar on December 11, 2017.

-- Scheduled six Learning Community webinars in 2018: one facilitated by each of the four providers and two that will focus on specific topics that impact transitions to supported living: the coordination of healthcare and the role of the direct support professional.
+- Hosted six Learning Community webinars in 2018: two facilitated by two of the four providers and two that focused on specific topics that impact transitions to supported living: the coordination of healthcare and the role of the direct support professional.

 - Presented at the 2018 National Association of Councils on Developmental Disabilities (NACDD) Annual Conference in Maryland on July 11, 2018.

 - Conducted a Beyond Behaviors workshop led by national expert David Pitonyak on July 31, 2018.
 199 individuals participated.

 - Hosted the first Stakeholders Virtual Meeting on October 2, 2018 to give family members and people with I/DD a way to inform the system without needing to travel for a face-to-face meeting.

 - Developed an initiative page on Vaya Health’s website: http://www.vayahealth.com/members-caregivers/supportedliving/

 - Scheduled two webinars to be facilitiated by providers in February and March 2019.